 The fifth year is spent in research, completing the dissertation, and preparing to enter the job market.
 Continuous enrollment in COMM 794 dissertation units is required each term (excluding summers) from the date of candidacy until the final version of the dissertation is submitted through Thesis Center and accepted by the Graduate School.
 If you have not been continuously enrolled, USC will not grant you a degree.

 Degrees are conferred three times a year by the University: in May (spring), August (summer), and December (fall).
-The Graduate School provides specific deadlines for each semester's degree conferral.
+The Graduate School reviews dissertations on a rolling basis: